 – The Reverend Cleveland A. Thompson

-“The black church in America is being challenged to define and, in some cases, re-define itself in these challenging times,” Pastor Thompson says.
+“The black church in America is being challenged to define and, in some cases, re-define itself in these challenging times,” Bishop Thompson says.
 “It’s no longer good enough to just come in here once a week and go through the motions.”
 The church, once the center of African American life, must now earn its place by being relevant and productive.
 “Emmanuel’s ministry focuses on three key areas of healthy and productive Christian life: Spiritual Development, Temple Restoration and Community Involvement.
 The three are interlinked, each one empowering the next.”

-Reverend Thompson is both a thoughtful and articulate man possessed of a soft-spoken humility that provides ballast to the declarative thunder of his proclamation of God’s eternal and infallible truth.
+Bishop Thompson is both a thoughtful and articulate man possessed of a soft-spoken humility that provides ballast to the declarative thunder of his proclamation of God’s eternal and infallible truth.
 Thompson is a trusted friend, a cherished brother, and now an honored pastor who leads not by imperial decree but by humble supplication; Thompson inspires by putting hands and feet to the Good News of Jesus Christ.

 Moving Forward: The Latter House